Battle of Grunwald: Battle preparations

-In the early morning of 15 July, both armies met in an area covering approximately 4 km2 between the villages of Grunwald, Tannenberg (Stębark) and Ludwigsdorf (Łodwigowo).
+In the early morning of 15 July 1410, both armies met in an area covering approximately 4 km2 between the villages of Grünfelde (Grunwald), Tannenberg (Stębark) and Ludwigsdorf (Łodwigowo).
 The armies formed opposing lines along a northeast–southwest axis.
 The Polish–Lithuanian army was positioned in front and east of Ludwigsdorf and Tannenberg.
 Polish heavy cavalry formed the left flank, Lithuanian light cavalry the right flank and various mercenary troops made up the center.
 Their men were organized in three lines of wedge-shaped formations about 20 men deep.
 The Teutonic forces concentrated their elite heavy cavalry, commanded by Grand Marshal Frederic von Wallenrode, against the Lithuanians.
 The order, which was the first to organize their army for the battle, hoped to provoke the Poles or Lithuanians into attacking first.
 Their troops, wearing heavy armor, had to stand in the scorching sun for several hours waiting for an attack.
 One chronicle suggested that they had dug pits that an attacking army would fall into.
 They also attempted to use field artillery, but a light rain dampened their powder and only two cannon shots were fired.
 As Władysław II Jagiełło delayed, the Grand Master sent messengers with two swords to "assist Władysław II Jagiełło and Vytautas in battle".
 The swords were meant as an insult and a provocation.
 Known as the "Grunwald Swords", they became one of the national symbols of Poland.